View Evelyn Adams's Obituary on HoumaToday.com and share memories

 |

-Family and friends are invited to attend visitation from 10 a.m. until service time on Wednesday, February 27, at St. Gregory Barbarigo Catholic Church.
-Mass of Christian Burial will begin at 12 p.m. at the church, with burial to follow Mass in St. Francis de Sales Cemetery #2.
+Family and friends are invited to attend visitation from 10 a.m. until service time on Wednesday, Feb.
+27, at St. Gregory Barbarigo Catholic Church.
+Mass of Christian Burial will begin at 12 p.m. at the church, with burial to follow Mass in St. Francis de Sales Cemetery No. 2.

 She is survived by her six children, Amy LeBoeuf and husband, Gary "Boo" LeBoeuf of Destrehan; Thomas J. Adams Jr.," Tommy" and wife, Diane, Polly Burgess, and Holly Theriot and husband, Glenn, all from Houma; Timothy J. "Tim" Adams, from New Orleans; and Todd J. Adams, and wife, Jill of Mandeville; nine grandchildren, Jules LeBoeuf and wife, Aleen of Chalmette; Jonathan LeBoeuf and fiancé, Chloe Davis of Hammond; Abby Adams of New Orleans; Courtney Damen and husband, Nick Damen, Matthew, Paul, and Samantha "Sam" Burgess, Anna and Noah Theriot, all from Houma; and five great-grandchildren, Gage, Emma, and Leah LeBoeuf of Chalmette; and Shelbie and Dalton Damen of Houma.